seenmyfate/faster_rails_tests_presentation/one/01_slide.md

     Finished in 0.24435 seconds
     1 example, 0 failures
     rspec spec 7.092 total

-!SLIDE bullets incremental
-# Single Responsibility Principle

-* A class should only have one reason to change

-!SLIDE bullets incremental
-# The solution

-* Extract business logic into modules
-* Extract domain objects into classes
-* Mixin and delegate
-* Test in isolation

 !SLIDE
 # Extract behaviour into modules
     @@@ ruby